burger

 While prompt chaining is highly effective at getting AI to carry out difficult tasks, there are some drawbacks:

 • Management difficulty – Working with a series of interrelated prompts can prove challenging, especially if the chain becomes overly long and intricate.
-This ends up creating room for error.
+This ends up creating room for error, especially if you work with several AI models.

 • Hyper-dependency on the first prompt – Prompt chaining is naturally reliant on the quality of the preceding prompt in the chain.
-And if the first prompt is inherently flawed, it will lead to a cascade of failures that compound throughout the entire sequence.
+If the first prompt is inherently flawed, it will lead to a cascade of failures that compound throughout the entire sequence.

 • Time-consuming – AI prompting is already a very iterative task, but prompt chaining takes this to the next level as you need to keep testing to check the quality of the next chainlink.
 Issues in prompts also become more challenging to find and debug.